openqasm/openqasm/source/language/openpulse.rst

 small differences.

 The ``delay`` instruction may take a frame instead of a qubit.
-The ``barrier`` instruction may also take a list of frames intead of a list of qubits.
+The ``barrier`` instruction may also take a list of frames intead of a list of qubits and aligns the time of the clocks given as arguments.

-``defcal`` blocks have an implicit barrier on every frame that enters the block, meaning that those clocks are guaranteed to be aligned at the start of the block.
+``defcal`` blocks have an implicit ``barrier`` on every frame that enters the block, meaning that those clocks are guaranteed to be aligned at the start of the block.
 These blocks also need to have a well-defined length, similar to the ``boxas`` block.